DJWeb-Damian-Jozwiak/larafony/README.md

 ### 🧭 Meta
 - [ ] Creating Larafony installer — Chapter 30
-- [ ] Demo Project: (Very) Simple Web Store — Chapter 31
-- [ ] Why Larafony — Comparing with Laravel, Symfony, CodeIgniter — Chapter 32
+- [ ] Why Larafony — Comparing with Laravel, Symfony, CodeIgniter — Chapter 31

 ### 🧩 The Philosophy of the Final Chapters